 Those are the first questions I heard when I showed friends the pictures from my solo trip to Petra, Jordan in the last part of 2018.
 And they’re fair questions, because the Middle East is not the safest part of the world.

 However, Jordan is easily one of the safest countries to visit in the Mideast, with a low crime rate and a stable government that actively watches out for us tourists.
 If you’re still not feeling reassured, read on for some Jordan safety tips!

 My Experience In Jordan

 This gave me a pretty good feel for how safe Jordan is, and what it’s like to travel in the country, especially in the ‘touristic’ areas that most visitors are likely to want to go.

 I had a wonderful time in Jordan.
 It was the trip of a lifetime.

 Is Jordan Safe?
 Is It Safe To Travel To Jordan & Petra?

-Yes, Jordan is certainly a safe country to visit.
+Yes, Jordan is definitely a safe country to visit.

 Nowhere in the world is completely safe of course, but Jordan is a stable country that gets millions of visitors per year, and Petra has become a famous tourist attraction.